Zhanibek5/sayahat_app/README.md

 │   │
 │   ├── assets/                           # Static assets used in the application │   │   ├── translations/                # Localization JSON files (Kazakh, Russian, English)
-│   │   ├── images/                      # Images and icons used in the UI
+│   │   ├── images/                      # Images used in the UI
 │   │   └── places.json                  # Static data about places and landmarks
 │   │
 │   ├── lib/                              # Main Dart source code